sdr-enthusiasts/plane-alert-db/README.md

 # plane-alert-db

-**NOTE - The main file format has changed from .txt to .csv - the old file will remain available (without updates) until 2021/05/01, at which point it will be deleted.
-Please update any links to the .txt file immediately**

-This project consists of lists of 'interesting' aircraft, formatted as CSV files.
-The list is designed to work with the excellent https://github.com/kx1t/docker-planefence and takes the form
+This project consists of lists of 'interesting' aircraft, formatted as CSV files. **The list is designed to work with the excellent https://github.com/kx1t/docker-planefence** and takes the form

 - ICAO,Ident,Operator,Type,CMPG,$Tag,#$Tag2,Category,#$Link